How to improve cash flow: 8 methods 2022

 Additional resources

 To get a real handle on your cash flow, we recommend The Economist Guide to Cash Management by John Tennet.
-It thoroughly explains six critical aspects of effective management of cash and cash flow.
+It thoroughly explains six critical aspects of adequate cash and cash flow management.

-Struggling sales, the difficulty to improving your cash flow?
+Struggling sales, the difficulty in improving your cash flow?
 Read our business guide: Top sales challenges for SME business owners.

-For the current economic climate, consider our guide: nine steps to protect your business.
+Consider our guide for the current economic climate: nine steps to protect your business.

 And finally...

-A tip from Allen Munro, TAB member and director at Interpath Advisory.
+A tip from Allen Munro, a TAB member and director at Interpath Advisory.

-"The old adage of “Cash is King” has never been more relevant in these uncertain times and visibility is key.
+"The old adage of “Cash is King” has never been more relevant in these uncertain times and visibility is vital.

-Robust, accurate cash flow information underpins operational, tactical and strategic decision making and so a business with robust short-term cash flow forecast tools and controls will always stand a much better chance of success.
+Robust, accurate cash flow information underpins operational, tactical and strategic decision-making, so a business with powerful short-term cash flow forecast tools and controls will always stand a much better chance of success.

-For example the ability to see the impact of contracts won, or lost, on cashflow allows businesses to make better, well informed decisions and can help prevent the cash shortfalls that every business wants to avoid."
+For example, the ability to see the impact of contracts won or lost, on cashflow allows businesses to make better, well-informed decisions and can help prevent the cash shortfalls that evercompanyss wants to avoid."

 Thank you to these contributors to this article: Helen Mill, Ed Reid, Peter Harris, Jonathan O'Shea, Mags Fuller, and Allen Munro